nalumachurakesh/OpenMRS/README.md

 * Type "npm install"
 * In the root folder, you will find .sln file.
 Open that file in Visual Studio 2019.
 * After the .sln file is opened, click "IIS Express" with a play symbol in the tool bar.

+## Application features

+* ENCOUNTER
+It contains a graph which represents the patient encounter description summary which is categorized by gender count and encounter description category.

+* DIAGNOSIS
+It contains a graph which represents the patient diagnosis summary which is categorized by gender count and diagnosis.
+Graph has data of top 10 highest patient count treated diagnosis.